anamikagupta17/Django/readme.txt

 field error : {{field.errors}} it will return in <ul class='errorlist'>
 error hooks : error_css_class='error' and required_css_class='required' : this will add one error and requried occur

+ModelForm: get rid of writing data 2 times(forms.py,models.py) : remove redendency (when we need same data in form which we wanted to insert)